RochelleLBeckford/selectors-grouping-combining/README.md

-# Practice: Creating a Webpage building upon HTML basics and understanding how to use CSS selectors and properties to bring styling with colors, fonts, sizing, layouts, and much more...
+# Practice: Creating a Webpage building upon HTML basics and understanding how to use CSS

+## Understanding selectors and properties to bring styling with colors, fonts, sizing, layouts, and much more...

 ### Practce understanding CSS Grouping and Combining Selectors